 I am Perkamentus antiquarius.
-'Perkamentus' because I like my old books bound in parchment/vellum (perkament), 'antiquarius' because I am an antiquarian.
-My blog is mainly about book hunting, my book collection and bibliophilia but sometimes I write about historical artifacts in my collection and cultural heritage.
+'Perkamentus' because I like my old books bound in parchment/vellum (perkament) and 'antiquarius' because I am an antiquarian.
+My blog is mainly about book hunting, my book collection/private library and bibliophilia, but sometimes I also write about cultural heritage an historical artifacts in my collection.

-After more than 200 blog posts in Dutch I thought it wise to take this blog to another – more international - level.
-According to my statistics there is a growing interest in my blog from people abroad who don’t read, write or understand Dutch.
-I guess not all came by accident.
-Probably few use Google translate and most are just paying a visit to see one or more of my bookish pictures.
+After publishing more than 200 blog posts in the Dutch language I wanted to take this blog to another – more international - level.
+According to the viewer statistics of this website there is a growing interest in my blog from people abroad who most likely don’t read, write or understand Dutch.
+I guess not all of them came here by chance.
+Probably few people use Google translate and I guess most are just paying a visit to see one or more of my bookish pictures.

-Anyway, to accommodate more Bibliophiles around the world I have made this special English page.
-Here you can find links to the English pieces on my blog (whom all have been adopted by the ILAB library), some guest editorials I wrote in the past and my bookish pictures.
+Anyway, to accommodate more Bibliophiles from around the world I have made this special English page.
+Here you can find links to the English pieces on my blog all of which have been adopted by the ILAB library) as well as some guest editorials I wrote in the past and my bookish pictures.

 What’s in it for me?
-First of all I’ll like to improve my English language skills.
-English is my second language but nevertheless I’ll probably make lots of mistakes.
+First of all I would like to improve my English language skills.
+English is my second language but nevertheless I’ll probably make some mistakes.
 So if you see or read something ‘stupid’ please let me know.